 Want to do something different in 2016?
 We’ve scoured the world for the biggest, messiest, noisiest, most iconic and, frankly, the weirdest events around the world to compile the ultimate list of 101 things to do around the world in 2016.
 From sport to music, festivals to the weird and wonderful, we’ve got you covered. […]

 Being apathetic about currency exchanges rates can be very damaging for your business.
 Let’s look at some of the dangerous myths that people cling to, to justify keeping their head in the sand.
 1. What goes up must come down Or the reverse: that a sinking currency must recover eventually.
 History tells us that movements […]

-On the 26th January 2019, Currency Online will join forces with XE.
-By bringing the two companies together, XE is combining their 25 years of authority in currency exchange and Currency Online’s comprehensive range of money transfer services.
-Read our XE Review.
+In January 2019, Currency Online joined forces with XE.
+By bringing the two companies together, XE combined their 25 years of authority in currency exchange and Currency Online’s comprehensive range of money transfer services.